pnemere/NucHTPC/README.md

 Ideally all this could be a chef recipe or something, or saved as an ISO... if I were doing 1000's it'd make more sense that way, but for one-off experiments, this seems simpler:

 - Download Lubuntu ISO, downloaded 17.04 (https://lubuntu.net/)
+- Make bootable USB stick (I used https://etcher.io/)
-- Install via normal means (I used https://etcher.io/)
+- Boot from USB stick, install on chosen media via normal means
-- Apply any updates, etc. (Lubuntu upgraded itself to 18.04... only made the bootable ISO recently!)
+- Apply any updates, etc. (Lubuntu upgraded itself to 18.04 already... only made the bootable ISO a few days earlier!)

 ## Setup

+Simply run setup.sh.
+It will ask you questions as it goes along, for now those aren't documented while it's in flux.
+Things it does are described below with info sources:

 ### Enable SSH
 `http://lubuntuhowto.blogspot.com/2014/09/how-to-install-ssh-server-on-lubuntu.html`